-Parallel Java [29] is an extension to the Java language to support parallel constructs.
-It is based on earlier work on a C++ extension, called Charm++ (see Section 5.2.4 below).
+Parallel Java [20] is an extension to the Java language to support parallel constructs.
+It is based on earlier work on a C++ extension, called Charm++.
 The parallel extensions provide for the creation of remote objects via proxies, with automatic load balancing.
 Objects with a port on every node are called object groups, and allow for easy expression of algorithms requiring global coordination, such as barriers.
 Parallel Java is part of a larger effort, named Converse, which is aimed at providing multilingual parallel support.
 That is, Parallel Java programs can interact with parallel libraries written in other languages supported by Converse.
 Like Kan, Parallel Java aims to run on any JVM.
-Therefore, both systems use features of Java not known for good performance, namely Serialization and Reflection.
-These features provide portable means of accessing remote objects, but are more general than needed for either project.
+Therefore, both systems use Serialization and Parallel Java also uses Reflection.
+While neither Serialization nor Reflection is known for good performance, these features provide portable means of accessing remote objects.
+However, they are more general than needed for either project.